 RAN3 has discussed AI/ML based Energy saving for split gNB and has reached the following conclusions:

-The Energy Cost of gNB is the sum of the Energy Cost of its gNB-DUs.
+The Energy Cost of a split gNB is the sum of the Energy Cost of its gNB-DUs.

-Mapping rule is only provisioned on gNB-DU and shall be unified for all the gNB-DUs within a defined area.
+In a split gNB, a mapping rule to support Energy Cost Mapping when Energy Cost Reporting is supported is only configured at the gNB-DU and the mapping rule shall be unified for all the gNB-DUs within a defined area.
+By means of the mapping rule, the gNB-DU derives the Energy Cost and reports it to the gNB-CU.

 2. Actions: